 Whether you are grieving the loss of a loved one, the loss of your youth (or your job, relationship, or health) or the current state of politics or people or the planet, take time to be with your emotions.
 Now, there is important guidance for how to work with grief so it cleanses and leaves space for more love rather than cripples and closes you down.

 When you are grieving a loss, do your best to not tell yourself a story about your grief.
 Just feel it.
 The mind can tell us it is terrifying to feel so deeply, that we will not survive or it will never stop.
 But I’ve found when you go towards the emotion and let it move through you, you feel clearer and softer on the other side.
-It is when we repress our grief that it begins a thief, stealing all the color out of our lives for extended periods.
+It is when we repress our grief that it becomes a thief, stealing all the color out of our lives for extended periods.

 The other thing to watch for when learning to dance with grief is getting falsely spun around the dance floor by regret or blame or shame or victimization.
 These qualities will cause your feet to get stuck in quicksand.
 Instead of resting in the strong arms of grief which will soon transform into the light step of love and gratitude, you’ll find yourself trapped in a gooey, heavy slog that feels endless.
 I’m not saying that going through grief is easy.
 It is not.
 But there is a huge difference between holding hands with the purity of grief and being chained by your mind’s creation of why and how you should be grieving.